Characterizations of freeness for equidimensional subspaces: Introduction

+As an application of theorem~\ref{char:free}, we obtain our second main result : we compute an explicit free resolution of the modules of multi-residues and multi-logarithmic forms for quasi-homogeneous complete intersection curves, which are free singularities (see theorems~\ref{res:theo:res:res} and~\ref{res:theo:omk:free:res}).
+We use in this section results from \cite{polvalues}.
+This explicit computation is one of the key ingredients used in \cite{pol-solomon-terao} to study the case of line arrangements.

-The author is grateful to Michel Granger for raising several questions on this subject and many helpful discussions.
-The author also thanks Mathias Schulze for inviting her in Kaiserslautern, and for his suggestion to use Ischebeck's lemma instead of spectral sequences in section~\ref{res:jac:sec}, and for pointing out the characterization of quasi-homogenous curves used in the proof of proposition~\ref{gen:rc}.
+\textbf{Acknowledgements} The author is grateful to Michel Granger for raising several questions on this subject and many helpful discussions.
+The author also thanks Mathias Schulze for inviting her in Kaiserslautern in 2015, and for his suggestion to use Ischebeck's lemma instead of spectral sequences in section~\ref{res:jac:sec}, and for pointing out the characterization of quasi-homogenous curves used in the proof of proposition~\ref{gen:rc}.
+The author also thanks Takuro Abe for interesting discussions on freeness for subspace arrangements.